Economic inequality: Technology

-The growth in importance of information technology has been credited with increasing income inequality.
+The growing importance of information technology has been credited with increasing income inequality.
 Technology has been called "the main driver of the recent increases in inequality" by Erik Brynjolfsson, of MIT.
-In arguing against this explanation, Jonathan Rothwell notes that if technological advancement is measured by high rates of invention, there is a negative correlation between it and inequality.
-Countries with high invention rates – "as measured by patent applications filed under the Patent Cooperation Treaty" – exhibit lower inequality than those with less.
+In arguing against this explanation, Jonathan Rothwell notes that if high rates of invention measure technological advancement, there is a negative correlation between it and inequality.
+Countries with high invention rates – "as measured by patent applications filed under the Patent Cooperation Treaty" – exhibit lower inequality than those with lower rates.
 In one country, the United States, "salaries of engineers and software developers rarely reach" above $390,000/year (the lower limit for the top 1% earners).

-Some researchers, such as Juliet B. Schor, highlight the role of for-profit online sharing economy platforms as an accelerator of income inequality and calls into question their supposed contribution in empowering outsiders of the labour market.
+Some researchers, such as Juliet B. Schor, highlight the role of for-profit online sharing-economy platforms as accelerators of income inequality and call into question their supposed contribution to empowering outsiders in the labour market.

 Taking the example of TaskRabbit, a labour service platform, she shows that a large proportion of providers already have a stable full-time job and participate part-time in the platform as an opportunity to increase their income by diversifying their activities outside employment, which tends to restrict the volume of work remaining for the minority of platform workers.

 In addition, there is an important phenomenon of labour substitution as manual tasks traditionally performed by workers without a degree (or just a college degree) integrated into the labour market in the traditional economy sectors are now performed by workers with a high level of education (in 2013, 70% of TaskRabbit's workforce held a bachelor's degree, 20% a master's degree and 5% a PhD).
 The development of platforms, which are increasingly capturing demand for these manual services at the expense of non-platform companies, may therefore benefit mainly skilled workers who are offered more earning opportunities that can be used as supplemental or transitional work during periods of unemployment.

 It has also been proposed that information technologies contribute to "winner take most" market concentration, reducing the need for labor across competing suppliers.
 Market concentration drives down labor's share of the GDP, increasing the wealth of capital and thereby exacerbating inequality.

 Automation

-Economists have linked automation to increases in economic inequality, as automation raises the returns to wealth and contributes to stagnating wages at the lower end of the wage distribution.
+Economists have linked automation to increases in economic inequality, as it raises the returns to wealth and contributes to wage stagnation at the lower end of the wage distribution.
 Several economists have suggested that automation has increased income inequality by causing low skill jobs to be replaced with machines operated by technologically skilled workers, thereby reducing the demand for unskilled labor while increasing the demand for skilled labor.